Joey Votto Player Props: Reds vs. Cubs

 Joey Votto At The Plate

-- In 42.4% of his 33 games this season, Votto has picked up at least one hit.
-He's also had eight multi-hit games.
+- In 44.1% of his 34 games this season, Votto has picked up at least one hit.
+He's also had nine multi-hit games.

+- He has gone deep in 26.5% of his games this season, and 8.2% of his plate appearances.

-- In 13 games this season (39.4%), Votto has picked up an RBI, and in seven of those games (21.2%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- In 14 games this season (41.2%), Votto has picked up an RBI, and in eight of those games (23.5%) he had more than one.
+He has also driven home three or more of his team's runs in six contests.

+- In 35.3% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (8.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.